rutgerblom/SDDC.Lab/README.md

 ## Compatibility

 Confirmed to be working with:
-* Ubuntu 18.04 as the OS for the Ansible Controller
+* Ubuntu 18.04 as the OS for the Ansible Control node
 * Ansible 2.9.6
 * ESXi version 6.7 and 7.0
 * vCenter version 6.7 and 7.0